padima1/redenMasternodeSetup/README.md

 And for those who wonder what does reden.conf file looks like for a typical masternode which the setup script generates, here's an example below...

 Note that both, the __externalip__ should match the IP address and __masternodeprivkey__ should math the private key in your  __masternode.conf__ of your hot wallet in order for the masternode to function properly.
-If any of these two parameters change, they must be changed in both, the reden.conf on VPS (located in /root/.redencore directory) and masternode.conf on Hot Wallet PC (located in %appdata%/redencore folder).
+If any of these two parameters change, they must be changed in both, the reden.conf file on the masternode VPS (located in /root/.redencore directory) and masternode.conf on Hot Wallet PC (located in %appdata%/redencore folder).

 Example:

 $ nano /root/.redencore/reden.conf

 ```
-rpcuser=rRXlZyarf0RANDOMUSERNAMEVA4xAeLvQA4ly
+rpcuser=redenrpc
 rpcpassword=APQsN6waRANDOMPASSWORDYaFGhecQiAn
 rpcallowip=127.0.0.1

-onlynet=ipv4

 listen=1
 server=1
 daemon=1
-logtimestamps=1
-maxconnections=32
+maxconnections=256
 externalip=144.202.92.85
 masternode=1
 masternodeprivkey=2333H9uMa8wrYGb1hNotRealPKey64vr8BRYjPZP3LAR6WFGg
 ```